kunihir0/gini/docs/kernel/design.md

 ## Current Architecture Overview

-The kernel module currently serves as the core orchestration layer for the OSX-Forge application.
+The kernel module currently serves as the core orchestration layer for the Gini application.
 It provides application lifecycle management and serves as the foundation upon which other modules are built.

 ### Main Components